 For all of the detractors, there were fans by the score.
 He published more than 20 books (18 of them New York Times bestsellers), made popular concert appearances and acted in an episode of “Designing Women,” starring as Clayton Sugarbaker, the half-brother of Julia and Suzanne Sugarbaker.
 He was so popular in Atlanta that Creative Loafing had to create a category in its annual poll for “Best Columnist Besides Lewis Grizzard.”

-Upon his death in 1994, the AJC editorial board wrote: "To readers across the nation, Lewis Grizzard was Atlanta, The Journal, and the South.
+Upon his death in 1994 at age 47, the AJC editorial board wrote: “To readers across the nation, Lewis Grizzard was Atlanta, The Journal, and the South.
 In the tradition of Southern humorists, he found in the distinctiveness of the South, its people and their ordinary lives and pleasures the material to entertain a nation.
 His genuine delight, and the humor he found, in the passions and rituals of the Southern town — family, food and football — anchored us all to the memories we cherish and the places we wanted to be.
-Even as he reminded us that the South is changing incomprehensibly fast, his wit offered safe harbor from our fears that the region we love is losing its uniqueness."
+Even as he reminded us that the South is changing incomprehensibly fast, his wit offered safe harbor from our fears that the region we love is losing its uniqueness.”

 A special woman: For a mother on her day

 The good life: Me in my Guccis

 On food: I ate breakfast — and lived